Prince Harry slams Buckingham Palace in phone-hacking case

 He said the institution had made it clear that members of the royal family did not appear in a court witness box as it “could open up a can of worms”.

-In his statement, released to the media on Tuesday, he said he wanted to hold Associated Newspapers accountable for “everyone’s sake”.
+In his statement, released to the media on Tuesday (British time), the Duke of Sussex said he wanted to hold Associated Newspapers accountable for “everyone’s sake”.

 “The British public deserve to know the full extent of this cover up and I feel it is my duty to expose it,” he said.

-Harry, the younger son of King Charles, began legal claims last year against Associated Newspapers, along with singer Elton John, his husband David Furnish, actors Sadie Frost and Liz Hurley, campaigner Doreen Lawrence, whose son was murdered in a racist attack, and former MP Simon Hughes.
+Harry, the younger son of the King, began legal claims last year against Associated Newspapers, along with singer Elton John, his husband David Furnish, actors Sadie Frost and Liz Hurley, campaigner Doreen Lawrence, whose son was murdered in a racist attack, and former MP Simon Hughes.

 They allege they were the victims of “numerous unlawful acts” carried out by journalists or private investigators working on behalf of Associated Newspapers titles the Daily Mail and the Mail on Sunday.